buserror/simreprap/README.md

 * *c3cairo*:
 	Placeholder for now, inherits from *c3texture* and will contain a cairo surface mapped to a GL texture.
+* *c3light*:
+	Source of light, as a hidden geometry do it get transformed like a normal one.
+Right now the implementation uses glLight unless there is a shader installed.

 Draw Drivers "Inheritance"
 ------------
 Various object uses static tables of callbacks to implement their behaviours